pivotal/docs-tap/api-auto-registration/usage.hbs.md

 This topic describes how to use API Auto Registration.

->**Note:** The run profile requires you to [update the install values](#update-values) before proceeding with the next steps.
+>**Note:** The run profile requires you to [update the install values](#update-values)before proceeding with the next steps.
 > For iterate and full profiles, the default values work but you might prefer to update them anyway.
 > For more information about profiles, see [About TAP profiles](../about-package-profiles.md#profiles-and-packages).

 API Auto Registration requires that the following is present:

 1. A location exposing a dynamic or static API specifications.

 2. an APIDescriptor CR with that location created in the cluster.
 You might additionally need to set up different install values for api-auto-registration package or CORS for OpenAPI specifications.